Delete

 The statement comes just days after the first property was demolished on Friday 16 January, as part of the company's plan to clean up and reorganise its agricultural estates.
 The demolition of the home of tenant Loli Fernández set off alarm bells among fellow tenants and agricultural groups, who have said there has been a "lack of information" and are demanding "protection" for the families who lived on the land.

-BAM spokesperson Jack Whitfield confirmed to SUR in English that "all of the contracts including all of BAM's producers have been terminated" and that they "are ending throughout this year; some people's have ended already and each month progressively until December"
+BAM spokesperson Jack Whitfield confirmed to SUR in English that "all of the contracts including all of BAM's producers have been terminated" and that they "are ending throughout this year; some have ended already and each month progressively until December"

-In their statement BAM said that the collective is "really worried about the decision by Sociedad Azucarera Larios, SALSA, to stop renewing the land lease contracts in Maro and Tetuán this year, breaking with a 400-plus-year tradition of local farmers working the land here".
+In the statement BAM said that the collective is "really worried about the decision by Sociedad Azucarera Larios, SALSA, to stop renewing the land lease contracts in Maro and Tetuán this year, breaking with a 400-plus-year tradition of local farmers working the land here".

 BAM, which has a point-of-sale and pick-up point for people who order their vegetable boxes in the El Zoco market area of Nerja, said, "This means the end of our project, which has been running for over four years now and is going from strength to strength."